How to Support Latino-Owned Businesses in Phoenix Right Now

 She has a place in Arizona’s Culinary Hall of Fame.
 And she’s won dozens of awards including a handful of semi-finalist noms for a James Beard.
 Our Phoenix Chef of the Year, Chef Silvana Salcido Esparza, whose favorite ingredient to cook with is “anything Mexican,” has been redefining Mexican food here in Phoenix since the early 2000s when she opened the doors to Barrio Café on 16th Street.
 If you’re a first timer, chiles en nogada is the perfect way to get acquainted with Chef Silvana’s cooking.
 And you absolutely do not want to skip the guacamole del barrio.

 How to support: Barrio Café is open for dine-in, takeout, and delivery.
 Order online here.

-How to support: Order your go-to drink and pick it up curbside or shop the Peixoto online store.
+How to support: Order your go-to drink or shop the Peixoto online store.